zilishen/documentation/content/nms/adm/tutorials/high-availability.md

 {{<tabs name="listenip-configuration">}}

 {{%tab name="API"%}}
-To add `listenIps` via API include the IP addresses in the Gateway POST/PUT request to endpoint `https://<NMS_FQDN>/api/adm/v1/environments/<ENVIRONMENT_UUID>/gateways`.
+To add `listenIps` using the REST API, include the IP addresses in a Gateway `POST` or `PUT` request to the following endpoints:

 {{< raw-html>}}<div class="table-responsive">{{</raw-html>}}
 {{<bootstrap-table "table">}}
 | Method | Endpoint                                           |